-The trend in the evolution of performance with neighborhood size is clear in Figure 2, showing the behavior of clarity-based predictors at different sizes, setting the sparsity cut at a) 60% and b) as a double check, 80% (which are standard ranges in the CF literature).
-It can be seen that the shape of the curves in both figures is very similar, evidencing the consistent superiority of clarity-based adjusted CF with small to medium (i.e. usual) neighborhood sizes (e.g. over 10% improvement at size = 50 users).
-With neighborhoods of only 100 users, it can be seen that our method performs as well as the baseline algorithm with 250 to 300 users, which exemplifies the benefit in terms of the computational cost (time and memory) needed to achieve the same performance.
+The trend in the evolution of performance with neighborhood size is clear in Figure 2, showing the effect of the clarity-based enhancement at different sizes, setting the sparsity cut at a) 60% and b) as a double check, 80% (which are standard ranges in the CF literature).
+It can be seen that the shape of the curves in both figures is very similar, evidencing the consistent superiority of clarity-enhanced CF with small to medium (i.e. usual) neighborhood sizes (e.g. over 5% improvement at size = 100 users with 80% training data).